afforeroc/deploy-app-to-cloud-foundry/README.md

-# Deploy a web application in IBM Cloud Cloud Foundry
+# Deploy a web application on Cloud Foundry Service

 > Slides [Introducción a Cloud Foundry](https://ibm.box.com/v/cf-ppt)

-This tutorial will tell you how to deploy an IBM Cloud Cloud Foundry web application using the command window.
-Once the application is deployed, it will be accessible from any web browser.
+This tutorial will tell you how to deploy a web application using the command window.
+Once the application is deployed, this will be accessible from any web browser.

 ## Included services
-* [IBM Cloud - Cloud Foundry](https://www.ibm.com/cloud/cloud-foundry): Cloud service that runs source code on a platform as a service (PaaS).
-Open source, serverless and highly scalable.
+* [IBM Cloud - Cloud Foundry](https://www.ibm.com/cloud/cloud-foundry): Cloud service runs source code on a platform as a service (PaaS).
+Open source, serverless and highly scalable service.

 ## Basic requirements
 * Command window as `Terminal` o `PowerShell`